aschul58/RecipeAgent/README.md

-# RecipeAgent
+# Recipe Agent
-Agent for accessing and consulting my own recipes
+Agent for accessing and consulting my own recipes.

 Everyone cooks differently.
 Over time, I’ve collected my own recipes — from my mom, grandma, friends, or things I’ve improvised myself — and stored them in a personal Notion page.
 That’s why searching the web or asking ChatGPT for recipes often doesn’t help: I don’t want random “internet recipes”, I want to use *my* recipes and *my* way of cooking.